tremor-rs/tremor-www/versioned_docs/version-0.12/reference/stdlib/aggr/stats.md

 Returns a `record` (all values are integers)

+### mean(number)

+Calculates the stastical mean of the event values in the current windowed operation.

+* size: Fixed, 100 bytes

+Returns a `float`

+### var(number)

+Calculates the sample variance of event values in the current windowed operation.

+* size: Fixed, 100 bytes

+Returns a `float`

+### dds(number, array)

+Uses a Distributed data-stream Sketch ( DDS ([paper](http://www.vldb.org/pvldb/vol12/p2195-masson.pdf)) Histogram to calculate count, min, max, mean and quartiles with quartile relative-error accurate over the range of points in the histogram.
+The DDS histogram trades off accuracy ( to a very low error and guaranteed low relative error ) and unlike HDR histograms does not need bounds specified.

+size: Fixed, 10 Kilo Bytes (estimate based on [this paper](https://arxiv.org/pdf/1908.10693.pdf))

+> ```tremor
+> aggr::stats::hdr(event.value, ["0.5","0.75","0.9","0.99","0.999"])
+>  ```

+Returns a `record` (all values are floats)

+### sum(number)

+Determines the arithmetic sum of event values in the current windowed operation.

+* size: Fixed, 10 bytes

+Returns a `number`

+### stdev(number)

+Calculates the sample standard deviation of event values in the current windowed operation.

+* size: Fixed, 100 bytes

+Returns a `float`

+### count()

+Counts the number of events aggregated in the current windowed operation.

+* size: Fixed, 10 bytes

+Returns a `integer`

 ### min(number)

 Determines the smallest event value in the current windowed operation.

+* size: Fixed, 10 bytes

+Returns a `number`

+### max(number)

+Determines the largest event value in the current windowed operation.

 * size: Fixed, 10 bytes